adamsilver/fdpb/registration.md

 By doing this, we allow Javascript to reuse the same component (and the same location on the screen).
 This is important because if the server catches an error, then the Javascript validation will clear it appropriately.
 Otherwise we risk two error summary components being presented at the same time.

-The error messages are of upmost importance.
-And I have a little story to back this up:
+The error messages themselves are of utmost importance.
+In fact being able to provide custom error messages for one particular e-commerce site increased conversion by 0.5%.
+This deceivingly small percentage actually equates to over £250,000 per year[^].

-> A little improvement of the error messages on an e-commerce website increased completed purchases by 0.5% (a lot compared to the effort) and saved over £250,000 per year for the company. - £250,000 from better error messages.[^]
+This means spending time designing the content of the errors is one of the best investments we can make for our users.
+If an erroneous field simply said "Email address invalid, please fix", this is obviously unhelpful.

-NEED MORE ABOUT MESSAGING THEMSELVES
+Now this is the extreme of the situation, but subtle versions of this happen all over the Internet.
+If the Email address is invalid, then we need to explain to the user why that is.
+Perhaps the email address is already in-use.
+Or perhaps it contains invalid characters.
+We need to be specific and design our messages accordingly.

 #### 3. Provide in-context error messages